Real Estate Appraiser Job Outlook: Is Now a Good Time to Become an Appraiser?

 Sources cited

-1. Occupational Employment and Wage Statistics: Property Appraisers and Assessors (US Bureau of Labor Statistics)
+1. Occupational Outlook Handbook: Property Appraisers and Assessors (US Bureau of Labor Statistics)

 2. Appraiser (Residential Real Estate) Salary in the United States (Salary.com)